On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: The cells have dimension at most .

-\begin{proof} Let $g:S^{\tau} \to S^{\tau'}$ be the folding map given in Definition~\ref{d:singular}.
+\begin{proof} As $\tau$ carries a tree with trivial arc stabilizers, following Remark~\ref{r:singular_exists} there exists a unique train track $\tau'$ obtained by a singular fold at $\{e_1,e_2\}$.
+Let $g:S^{\tau} \to S^{\tau'}$ be the folding map given in Definition~\ref{d:singular}.
 The numbers and the stabilizers of equivalence classes of vertices and gates are unchanged under $g$, so that $i(\tau')=i(\tau)$.
 To check admissibility of $\tau'$, let $v'$ be a vertex in $S^{\tau'}$.
 Then there exists $v\in V(S^\tau)$ such that $v'=g(v)$, and the $g$-image of any tripod of legal axes at $v$ is a tripod of legal axes at $v'$ (because $g$ sends legal turns to legal turns).

 We finally show that $\calp(\tau)=\calp(\tau')$.
 Let $T\in\calp(\tau)$, with carrying map $f:S^\tau \to T$.
 Since the extremities of $e_1$ and $e_2$ are equivalent, these two edges are mapped to the same segment in $T$.
 It follows that the carrying map $f$ factors through the fold $g$ to attain a map $f':S^{\tau'} \to T$, and one can check that the train-track induced by $f'$ is obtained from $\tau'$ by a finite (possibly trivial) sequence of specializations (using the same sequence of specializations as when passing from $\tau$ to $\tau_f$).
 So $T$ is carried by $\tau'$, and equality of the indices of $\tau$ and $\tau'$ shows that $\tau'$ is also an ideal carrier of $T$.
 It follows that $\calp(\tau) \subseteq \calp(\tau')$.
 Conversely, if $\tau'$ is an ideal carrier of $T$ with carrying map $f'$ then the composition $f=f' \circ g$ is such that $\tau_f$ is obtained from $\tau$ by a finite (possibly trivial) sequence of specializations, and it follows that $\calp(\tau') \subseteq \calp(\tau)$. \end{proof}